nhall/normalize.css/README.md

 ## How to use it

+The Normalize.css has been repurposed as a Sass partial.
 No other styles should come before Normalize.css.

-It is recommended that you include the `normalize.css` file as untouched library code.
+That means `_normalize.scss` should be the first partial imported in your project.

 ## Browser support